WentTheFox/BSDataPuller/README.md

 ///The hash ID for the current map.
 ///null if the hash could not be determined (e.g. if the map is not a custom level). string?
 Hash = null;

+///The predefined ID for the current map.
+///null if the map is not a built-in level. string?
+LevelID = null;

 ///The name of the current map. string SongName = "";